-Below is a sample agenda for staff development.
+Below is a staff development example.

 Be sure to cover the key points that address your council's camps.

 I. Welcome and Personal Information

 - a.
 Welcome from camp director and program director - b.
 List of camp staff expectations - c.
 A List of forms that need to be completed before camp - d.
 A brief history of the camp - e.
 A copy of the objectives, philosophy, and purpose of the camp